canonical/vanilla-framework/templates/docs/patterns/rule.md

 View example of a default horizontal rule
 </a></div>

+## Muted

+You can add a muted rule to make it less prominent by using the `p-rule--muted` class name.
+This is useful for separating smaller blocks of content without drawing too much attention to the rule itself.

+<div class="embedded-example"><a href="/docs/examples/patterns/rule/muted" class="js-example">

 ## Highlighted

-You can add a highlight to a rule to make it stand out more.
+You can add a highlight to a rule to make it stand out more by using `p-rule--highlight` class name.
 This is useful for drawing attention to a section of content.

 Highlighted rule can also be accented by adding `is-accent` modifier class.